zzak00/nlp_with_transformers_visualizations/chapter3.md

 Scary, isn't it🫣?
 Don't worry.
 We're here to make it simpler.

 ## The Encoder
-The transformer's encoder composed of  many encoder layers.
+The transformer's encoder composed of  many layers.
 In each layer, a sequence of embeddings is passed through two main components:
 1) A multihead self attention layer
 2) A fully connected feed-forward layer that is applied to each input embedding